szcheng0702/szcheng0702.github.io/_pages/cv.md

 Work experience
 ======
 * September 2023-Present: Senior Software Engineer at Google
-  * Led the modeling and quality assurance efforts for the successful launch of Help Me Write in Chrome
+  * Led the modeling and quality assurance efforts for the successful launch of [Help Me Write in Chrome](https://blog.google/products/chrome/google-chrome-ai-help-me-write/)
   * Pioneered the end-to-end development, including the critical production serving, of an agentic search system that significantly boosted information retrieval efficiency and overall quality.
+(Stay tuned!)
 * Dec 2019-May 2023: Software Engineer, Machine Learning and Search Ranking at Neeva
     * Fine-tune large language models and serve it in production to improve the retrieval and ranking quality of the search results page
   * Work as early members of the team to personalize User's preferred results in both \textit{Home} and the search result page